 Margaret and her daughter Doris with other children at Fopa evacuation centre in Solomon Islands, where more than 1000 people found shelter one month after torrential rain caused the worst flooding in Solomon Islands' history.
-Solomon Islands Red Cross water and sanitation teams purified and delivered more than 1 million liters of clean water, designed and provided materials for 80 latrines, hand-washing stands and spread good hygiene messages to prevent the spread of waterborne diseases.
-Photo: Jane Ussher/New Zealand Red Cross
+Solomon Islands Red Cross water and sanitation teams purified and delivered more than 1 million liters of clean water, designed and provided materials for 80 latrines, hand-washing stands and are spreading good hygiene messages to prevent the spread of waterborne diseases.
+J Jane Ussher / NZRC